The following contamination management tools and resources, listed in order of their application to the remediation process, should be used to

 The Record of Site Condition form should be used by companies to report releases and track major environmental parameters for an assessed site.
 The form and its declaration are required for all phase 2 environmental site assessments and for remediation and risk-management projects submitted to the AER.

 Phase 2 Environmental Site Assessment Checklist

-AEP’s Phase 2 Environmental Site Assessment Checklist is designed to ensure that companies, consultants, and report reviewers gather information about the nature, depth, and extent of the contamination.
+The Phase 2 Environmental Site Assessment Checklist is designed to ensure that companies, consultants, and report reviewers gather information about the nature, depth, and extent of the contamination.
 Anyone who follows this checklist is more likely to

 - accurately delineate the substances, and